Himanshujha7/CineGPT/README.md

 - update store with trailer video data;
 -embedded the yt video and created home page, with autoplay video in background.
 - build secondary component
+- built cards, and lists and created custom hook api to fetch popular, trending, upcoming movies.

 # Features to build